 Find out what has been happening in Year 5 by visiting our Class News page.

 Welcome to Year 5 and the beginning of upper Key Stage Two.
-Literacy and Numeracy are taught every morning in our class along with spelling and grammar activities.
+English and Maths are taught every morning in our class along with spelling and grammar activities.
 Children read every afternoon after lunch and foundation subjects are then taught.
-Mrs Dowson teaches the class on Tuesday afternoons and we have P.E. on Monday afternoons.
-Please check ‘Our Learning’ below to find out more about our Year 5 curriculum.

 Every class has its own system of rewards.
 In Year 5 we have Team Points, which are given for many things such as: improvement in work, politeness, helpfulness, effort; reaching Accelerated Reading Targets, 10/10 in spellings and contributions in discussion in lessons.
 The winning team receives a small prize at the end of each week.
 Children have lots of opportunities in Year 5 such as residential trips, bike ability lessons and the chance to become buddies to Reception children at the end of the year.
 We hope that you have fun and make the most of Year 5!

 Select Class News and Our Learning Plans to find out more about life in Year 5.

 Homework in Year 5